Add a Salesforce DX Project to Source Control

 - Sign in to or sign up for GitHub.

 - Choose Public or Private access.

-- Deselect Initialize this repository with a README; don't add this file yet.
+- Deselect Initialize this repository with a README, Add .gitignore and Choose a license; we don't need these yet.

 You need Git to add your project to source control and to upload it to GitHub.

 - Install Git from https://git-scm.com/downloads.

 - Confirm the CLI is properly installed by running the following command.